bitovi/bitops/README.md

 ### tl;dr
 BitOps is two things;
 - A automated tool [orchestrator](docs/about.md)
-- A way to describe [infrastructure](docs/operations-repo-structure.md)
+- A way to describe [infrastructure](docs/operations-repo-structure.md) for many environments and IaC tools

 ---------------------